dmcustom/documentation/docs/tutorial-pcs/how-to-use.md

 :::tip Tip
-When using a futa avatar (an avatar with male genitalia), PCS may eventually become interrupted and stop generating sounds.
+When using a futa avatar (an avatar with penis and pussy), PCS may eventually become interrupted and stop generating sounds.
 This happens because PCS can detect the owner’s own SPS Plug.
 Setting the **Self-Touch** menu to `OFF` will resolve this issue.
 :::